mdn/content/files/en-us/web/api/subtlecrypto/index.md

 #### Storing keys

-`CryptoKey` objects can be stored using the [structured clone algorithm](/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), meaning that you can store and retrieve them using standard web storage APIs.
-The specification expects that most developers will use the [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API) to store `CryptoKey` objects.
+`CryptoKey` is a {{glossary("serializable object")}}, which allows keys to be stored and retrieved using standard web storage APIs.
+The specification expects that most developers will use the [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API), sotring `CryptoKey` objects against some key string identifier that is meaningful to the application, along with any other metadata it finds useful.

 ### Supported algorithms